antfromano/milestone-project-4/README.md

 -   Add work, edit work and inputs are sometimes not immediately displayed.
 -   As these are unique and one of a kind items, sold items are aren't available for purchase and would need to be refreshed with new items to keep store open.
 -   On very wide screens some forms and tables aren't fully centered.
+-   Time constraints did not allow for extensive and full featured README.md file or implementation of ratings and review features.

 ## Deployment